Financial Policies

 University endowments funded by donors must be managed with the highest level of stewardship, to assure that the University can provide detail on how funds were managed and expended in compliance with the Guideline Agreement set by the donor.
 Guideline Agreements are established by the donors and become a legal contract with the University, which dictates how the University may use the funds generated by an endowment.
 The individuals responsible for the management of endowments for the unit must assure that the spending from the account meets the Guideline Agreements set by the donors, including selection of recipients for scholarships and other awards.

 To assure appropriate stewardship and fiduciary management of endowed funds, all spending must be made directly from the endowment spending account and must adhere to the purpose and expenditure requirements stated in the endowment Guideline Agreement.
-Transfer of funds from endowed or named annually funded spending accounts into other University accounts are NOT permitted.
-See Procedure CR2012 Endowment Stewardship for any exceptions.
+Transfer of funds from endowed or named, annually funded, spending accounts into other University accounts is NOT permitted.
+See Procedure FN2012 Endowment Spending Stewardship for any exceptions.

-The University’s Investment Committee is authorized by the Board of Trustees to oversee the investment and distribution of University endowments through a unitized pool known as the Long-Term Investment Pool (LTIP).
-Spending distributions, a percentage of the LTIP average market value, are made on an annual basis for purposes specified by the donors of the endowment.
+The University’s Investment Committee is authorized by the Board of Trustees to oversee the investment and distribution of university endowments through a unitized pool known as the Long-Term Investment Pool (LTIP).
+Spending distributions, a percentage of the LTIP average market value, are made annually for purposes specified by the endowment donors.

-Donors are permitted to make a personal commitment toward an endowment with the knowledge that they are intending to use any matching gift support that might be forthcoming from their company to fulfill the overall pledge; however, donors who intend to utilize matching funds from their company are not obligating the company to this commitment.
-Donors will be given up to five years to make their personal gifts and to secure any applicable matching gifts from their employer.
-All matching gifts will be allocated to the same purpose as the initial gift unless the University is directed to do otherwise.
+A donor is permitted to create an endowment by leveraging corporate matching gifts to fulfill the endowment’s required minimum funding level; however, a donor who intends to utilize corporate matching funds cannot obligate the company to this commitment.
+A donor will be given up to five years to make personal gifts and to secure any applicable matching gifts from their employer to meet the required minimum funding level.
+All matching gifts will be allocated to the same purpose as the associated donor’s personal gift unless the University is directed to do otherwise.
 At the end of the five-year period, one of three things will occur:

 1. The endowment has met the minimum required and the endowment is then activated;